Testicular torsion is a serious medical emergency.

 the chance of saving the testicle is only about 10%."

 "Testicular torsion should be suspected

 Immediate medical attention should be sought."

 There is no time to waste when this condition is suspected.
 Prompt medical diagnosis (a trip to the hospital emergency room) and treatment are very important.

 The condition, or possibility of it, does not require a genius to detect.

 First there will be pain that lasts.
 Often very severe pain.
 That should be warning enough.

-Swelling in the ball and/or scrotum will often be present.
+Swelling in the testicle and/or scrotum will often be present.
 Discoloration may also be present.
-One nut may appear higher than the other.
+One testicle may appear higher than the other.